 For a general Shopify DTC store, that's a strong package.
 For a print-on-demand store, the Shopify-app-only data model breaks down — Lifetimely reads cost_per_item from Shopify products, which doesn't capture the per-order, per-variant pricing that Printify and Printful actually charge.

-If you're evaluating the Lifetimely Shopify App against alternatives, PodVector is the closest POD-native option — itemized supplier line items, an AI analyst (Victor) trained on POD economics, $29/mo entry.
+If you're evaluating the Lifetimely Shopify App against alternatives, PodVector AI is the closest POD-native option — itemized supplier line items, an AI operator (Victor) trained on POD economics, $29/mo entry.
+Lifetimely's new Profit Agent and Victor are both AI operators, but they're built on different data: Lifetimely's reasons over Shopify-only numbers, Victor over your actual Printify and Printful line items.
 Below: how the App Store install really works, where it wins, where it loses for POD, and how to choose.

 What the Lifetimely Shopify App actually is